byu-cpe/ecen520_student/microblaze/notes.md

     * Vivado
         * Select: Tools->Associate ELF Files
         * Click on the three dots by the "mb_bootloop_le.elf under the "Design sources".
 Navigate to the .elf file and select it.
-        * Everytime you generate a bitstream the bitstream will be patched with your source code.
+        * Every time you generate a bitstream the bitstream will be patched with your source code.

 To Do:
 * Add instructions for using `xil_printf()`